-PREFACE

-TO THE FIRST BRITISH EDITION.
+PREFACE TO THE BRITISH EDITION.

-An accidental interview with a Russian physician, in the year 1828, made me acquainted for the first time with the medical doctrine of homœopathy; the principle of which is, that certain medicines, when administered internally in a healthy state of the system, produce certain effects, and that the same medicines are to be used when symptoms similar to those which they give rise to occur in disease.
-This doctrine, directly opposite to that which hitherto formed the basis of medical practice in these countries, attracted my attention.
+As accidental interview with a Russian physician, in the year 1828, made me acquainted for the first time with the medical doctrine of homeopathy; the principle of which is, that certain medicines, when administered internally in a healthy state of the system, produce certain effects, and that the same medicines are to be used when symptoms similar to those which they give rise to occur in disease.
+This doctrine. directly opposite to that which hitherto formed the basis of medical practice in these countries, attracted my attention.
 I immediately procured Hahnemann's Materia Medica Pura, in which the doctrine is partially explained, with the view of investigating the system experimentally, and reporting my observations thereon, free from theory, prejudice, or party.
-The first inquiry was, whether the proposition, similia similibus curantur was true.
+The first inquiry was, whether the proposition similia similibus curantur was true.
 This investigation was confined to a single substance at a time.
-To ascertain the effects of Sulphate of Quinine, healthy individuals were selected, to whom grain-doses of the medicine were administered three times a day After using it for some days, stomach-sickness, loss of appetite, a sense of cold along the course of the spine, rigor, heat of skin, and general perspiration succeeded.
+To ascertain the effects of sulphate of quinine, healthy individuals were selected, to whom grain doses of the medicine were administered three times a day.
+After using it for some days, stomach-sickness, loss of appetite, a sense of cold along the course of the spine, rigour, heat of skin, and general perspiration, succeeded.
 Effects similar to these are often observed when this medicine is injudiciously selected in the treatment of disease.
-It sometimes happens that the symptoms of ague are aggravated by the prolonged use of Sulphate of Quinia, and, soon after it is withdrawn, the disease gradually subsides.
+It sometimes happens, that the symptoms of ague are aggravated by the prolonged use of sulphate of quinia, and soon after it is withdrawn, the disease gradually subsides.
 The result of experiments and observations on this remedy elucidate its homeopathic action.

-Mercurial preparations, when administered internally, produce symptoms local and constitutional, so closely resembling the poison of lues venerea that medical practitioners, who have spent many years in the investigation of syphilis, find it very difficult-nay, in some instances impossible (guided by appearances)-to distinguise one disease from the other.
-Of all the medicines used in the treatment of lues, Mercury is the only one that has stood the test of time and experience.
-Let us then compare the effects of syphilis with those of Mercury.
-The venereal poison produces on the skin pustules, scales, and tubercles.
-Mercury produces directly the same defœdations of the skin.
-Syphilis excites inflammation of the perios teum, and caries of the bones.
+Mercurial preparations, when administered internally, produce symptoms local and constitutional, so closely resembling the poison of lues venerea, that medical practitioners, who have spent many years in the investigation of syphilis, find it very difficult-nay, in some instances impossible, (guided by the appearances,)-to distinguish one disease from the other.
+Of all the medicines used in the treatment of lues, mercury is the only one that has stood the test of time and experience.
+Let us then compare the effects of syphilis with those of mercury :-- The venereal poison produces on the skin pustules, scales, and tubercles.
+Mercury produces directly the same defædations of the skin.
+Syphilis excites inflammation of the periosteum, and caries of the bones.
 Mercury does the same.
-Inflammation of the iris from lues is an every-day occurrence; the same disease is a very frequent consequence of Mercury.
-Ulceration of the throat is a common symptom in syphilis; the same affection results from Mercury.
+Inflammation of the iris from lues is an every-day occurrence; the same disease is a very frequent consequence of mercury.
+Ulceration of the throat is a common symptom in syphilis; the same affection results from mercury.
 Ulcers on the organs of reproduction are the result of both the poison and the remedy, and furnish another proof of the doctrine similia similibus.